 With such a short growing season Asparagus deserves to be treated well.
-If you are unfamiliar with “Compleat” eating or “root to shoot”, the idea is to eat all edible parts of produce.
-What better way to appreciate Asparagus than using the (often discarded) stems to make a pesto to dress your spears in?
-Combine tangy sorrel crêpes with asparagus, plant-based cream cheese and asparagus stem pesto, then you have a delicious, springtime, healthy meal.
+If you are unfamiliar with “Compleat” eating or “root to shoot” cooking, the idea is to eat all edible parts of produce.
+Sorrel Crêpes with Asparagus garnished with a pesto made from the often discarded stems is a delicious example of this.

 - 50 g firm tofu